 If you’re just starting out you can buy a beginner’s kit online which includes all the basic equipment and a variety of lino choices to practise with.
 When I started I bought the Essdee kit which was good to learn the ropes of lino cutting and includes some good cutting tools which are featured in the images below, however, as I have progressed and explored using different tools I have found the ones which I find work best for me:

-Ink: For paper I use Caligo Safe Wash Relief Inks which are oil based and, unlike other inks, they don’t dry out, so you can take your time with printing without worrying about your ink drying up and wasting it.
+For card prints I use Caligo Safe Wash Relief Inks which are oil based and, unlike other inks, they don’t dry out, so you can take your time with printing without worrying about your ink drying up and wasting it.

 For fabric printing I use Speedball Fabric Block Printing Ink.
 This is the only ink I have found so far that is specifically for printing on fabric.
 It works well and once the fabric has dried and been washed the colour remains highly pigmented and doesn’t wear away.
 I have tried using the Caligo ink on fabric and, as long as you allow a long time for it to dry before washing it (7 days) it too works well, but I prefer the Speedball Ink for fabric.

-Cutting Tools: I use Pfeil tools,these are professional tools which are incredibly sharp and precise and come in a lot of different gouge shapes so you can choose the perfect tool for the project your working on.
+I use Pfeil tools,these are professional tools which are incredibly sharp and precise and come in a lot of different gouge shapes so you can choose the perfect tool for the project your working on.
+These are more expensive than the ones you can buy from Essdee and other suppliers but if you’re going for precision and delicacy with your carving, Pfeil is the way to go.

-Brayer: I use a 10 cm Essdee brayer for larger prints and a 6 cm CWR brayer for smaller more precise prints.
+I use a 10 cm Essdee brayer for larger prints and a 6 cm CWR brayer for smaller more precise prints.
+Both are great tools, I think when it comes to brayer, personal preference and the size you’re after matters more than the brand.

 You can make a stamp in the shape or design of virtually anything, I suggest you begin by sketching out what you want to make a print of on a piece of paper first, so you can get the design and sizing right.